CCC Organizational Practices and Procedures

-- Official representative of a defined constituency group;
+B. Official representative of a defined constituency group;

-- Represent a specific geographic area or population group;
+C. Represent a specific geographic area or population group;

-- Views and interests not otherwise represented that are necessary for effective stakeholder dialogue, input, and perspective; or
+D. Views and interests not otherwise represented that are necessary for effective stakeholder dialogue, input, and perspective; or

 Voting Members: Voting members of the CCC include all individuals who have completed and submitted the CCC membership application form to the Executive Director or at any time during the existence of the CCC.
-The CCC membership application form is available on the CCC Page of the Basin Commission’s website at www.basincommission.com or can be obtained from the Executive Director.
+The CCC membership application form is available on the CCC Page of the BEIPC website at www.basincommission.com or can be obtained from the Executive Director.

 Organizational Structure and Responsibilities

 The purpose of the collaborative process within the BEIPC is to develop citizen recommendations to be presented to the CCC, TLG and the BEIPC for discussion and consideration.
 Collaboratives must broadly represent the community they represent with consistent attendance and participation from collaborative members.
-Reports of each collaborative meeting should be available to the CCC Chairperson and the Executive Director 20 days following each meeting to keep all parties fully informed.
-It is understood that there may be times when this time frame may not be met understanding the objective is to meet the 20 day period on a regular basis.
-Recommendations based on the work of collaboratives should have the benefit of negotiation, compromise, and problem solving among parties most directly affected by proposed actions.
+Reports of each collaborative meeting should be available to the CCC Chair and the Executive Director 20 days following each meeting to keep all parties fully informed.
+It is understood that here may be times when this time frame may not be met understanding the objective is to meet the 20 day period on a regular basis.
+Recommendations based on the work of Collaboratives should have the benefit of negotiation, compromise, and problem solving among parties most directly affected by proposed actions.

 Chair/Vice-Chair Election Process

 Step 1.
 Any and all qualified CCC Voting Members may nominate candidates.
-Each candidate may be asked to prepare a personal statement/biosketch to be circulated to the full CCC membership.
+Each candidate may be asked to prepare a personal statement/bio-sketch to be circulated to the full CCC membership.

 Step 4.
 The individual who receives the most votes shall be named the Chair.
-The individual with the second highest tally shall be named the vice-chair.
-By a two-thirds vote of the full CCC voting membership, new elections can be called for the chair and vice-chair positions.
+The individual with the second highest tally shall be named the Vice-Chair.
+By a two-thirds vote of the full CCC voting membership, new elections can be called for the Chair and Vice-Chair positions.
 The new elections shall be called only when at least two-thirds of the CCC voting membership believes the Chair and/or Vice-Chair cannot execute the duties of the position.

-Organizational/Functionality Review: On at least an annual basis, the Board shall review the CCC’s organizational structure.
+Organizational/Functionality Review: On at least an annual basis, the Board may review the CCC’s organizational structure.
 If the Board determines that the CCC, through the office of the Chair, is not adequately conveying the range of citizen concerns, perspectives and/or recommendations, the Board may make suggestions for improving the CCC’s functionality.

 Meeting Schedule and Structure

-CCC Conduct and Decision Making Process
+CCC Conduct and Decision-Making Process

-Conduct: All CCC Voting Members shall be given an equal opportunity to be heard at CCC meetings.
+Conduct: All CCC voting Members shall be given an equal opportunity to be heard at CCC meetings.
 Participation shall be governed by Robert’s Rules of Order Newly Revised and shall engage in a mutually respectful exchange of views, ideas, and information.
 Members of the public may be given opportunity to speak if recognized by the Chair.

 Parliamentary Procedure: The CCC may consult Robert’s Rules of Order Newly Revised to address any questions of parliamentary procedure.